Opinion | What Ivanka Trump can tell us about her father and Jan. 6

 Go back to the letter the committee sent to Ivanka Trump last month requesting her cooperation.
 In it, the committee cites testimony it has obtained indicating that on the morning of Jan.
 6, she was in the Oval Office when Donald Trump called his vice president, Mike Pence, and urged him to essentially overturn the election by carrying out the scheme of invalidating Joe Biden’s electors.

-The letter adds that the committee is “particularly interested” in discussions that took place before and after Trump sent a tweet at 2:24 p.m., in which he informed supporters that “Pence didn’t have the courage to do what should have been done.”
+The letter says that the committee is “particularly interested” in discussions that took place before and after Trump sent a tweet at 2:24 p.m., in which he informed supporters that “Pence didn’t have the courage to do what should have been done.”
 Some in the rampaging crowd took that as a call to escalation and stormed the Capitol, according to indictments against the rioters cited by the committee.

 We know Ivanka Trump had extensive contact with her father as he watched the violence unfold, and as Republicans pleaded with him to call off the rioters.
 But he refused.